 The DSL (Digital Subscriber Line) modem functions by filtering the frequencies level that your phone, voice data, and internet produce, on the other hand, cable modems functions by differentiating between internet and television signals which are transmitted on different channels.
 Unlike DSL and cable modem, Fibre Optics functions by using light pulses to transmit information.
 At last, the signals that modem decodes into standard data packages then router distributes to target devices.

-Do I Need a Modem and A Router?
+Do You Need a Modem and A Router?

 Yes and No.